 Item Description

 Firmware Version Information about the firmware version

-Serial Number Serial number of the router (in case of N/A is not available)
+Serial Number Serial number of the router (in case of N / A is not available)

+Hardware UUID Unique HW identifier for the device.

 Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation)

+RTC Battery RTC battery state.

 Supply Voltage Supply voltage of the router

 Temperature Temperature in the router

 Time Current date and time

 Uptime Indicates how long the router is used

 Licenses Link to the list of open source software components of the firmware together with their complete license texts (GPL versions 2 and 3, LGPL version 2, BSD-style licenses, MIT-style licenses).